The death toll from the Maui wildfires has climbed to 96. Here’s what we know about the deadliest US fire in over a century – KION546

 While the Federal Emergency Management Agency earlier on Saturday said it was premature to assign even an approximate dollar amount to the damage done on Maui, the governor estimated that “the losses approach $6 billion.”

-Even as authorities take stock of the losses and work gets underway to identify lost loved ones, the firefight hasn’t stopped.

-While firefighters have made progress against the three largest wildfires, the deadly fire in hard-hit Lahaina is still not fully under control, Maui County Fire Chief Brad Ventura said Saturday.
+While firefighters have made progress against the three largest wildfires, the deadly fire in hard-hit Lahaina was still not fully under control, Maui County Fire Chief Brad Ventura said Saturday.
+As of 3 p.m. local time Sunday the Lahaina wildfire, stretching across 2,170 acres, was 85% contained.
+Meanwhile, the Upcountry or Kula fire was 60% contained and was estimated to cover 678 acres.

-Here’s what we know about the fires, their toll on the island and the mountain of work up ahead:

 Lahaina wildfire traveled a mile every minute

-“When the winds rose up – winds gusting as high as 81 miles per hour – fires spread rapidly,” Green said.
-“We believe between 60 miles per hour and 81 miles per hour across that part of the island, and that meant that fire traveled one mile every minute.”
+“When the winds rose up – winds gusting as high as 81 mph – fires spread rapidly,” Green said.
+“We believe between 60 mph and 81 mph across that part of the island, and that meant that fire traveled one mile every minute.”

-The weather service had issued “a red flag warning” on Monday as dry lands, gusty winds and low humidities combined to set the stage for critical fire weather conditions.
+The weather service had issued “a red flag warning” on Monday as dry lands, gusty winds and low humidity combined to set the stage for critical fire weather conditions.

 The flames jumped across highways and suddenly showed up in people’s yards and homes.